 A YouTube card is the information box that appears in the right hand corner of a video.
 Cards are viewable on mobile and desktop, and are great branding tools.

 YouTube annotations were a desktop-only tool that allowed you to add clickable links to your videos and to manually create end screens.
 Annotations have now been phased out: as of May 2nd, 2017, creators are no longer able to add or edit Annotations to their videos, but can delete old ones.
-Now YouTube creators can add links to external URLs or notes to their videos exclusively via cards and end screens.
+Now YouTube creators can add links to external URLs to their videos exclusively via cards and end screens.
 This is a good thing: end screens and cards generate seven times more clicks across YouTube than annotations.
 In fact, viewers close an average of 12 annotations before they click on one of them.

 Annotations and end screens can’t exist together — you must choose one or the other.
 As more and more users tend to watch and share videos on mobile, consider replacing your annotations with end screens to keep your video content relevant.
 And, as annotations phase out completely, it will be more and more important to make sure people are watching your videos until the very end to view your powerful end screen.